scipy-conference/scipy_proceedings/papers/christian_mcdaniel/neuro_analy_pipeline_scipy2019.rst

 Data Formatting
 ------------------

-MRI data requires extensive artifact correction and removal before it can be used.
 MRI signals are acquired through the application of precisely coordinated magnetic fields and radiofrequency (RF) pulses.
-Each image is reconstructed from a series of recordings averaged over many individual signals.
+Each image is reconstructed from a series of recordings averaged over many individual signals, and requires extensive artifact correction and removal before it can be used.
 This inherently results in noisy measurements, magnetic-based artifacts, and artifacts from human error such as motion artifacts [:cite:`Wang2015,HBL2010`].
 As such, extensive preprocessing must be performed to clean the data before analysis.
 Appendix A provides more details on the main MRI modalities.

 Our pipeline assumes that a "multi-zip" download is used to get data from the PPMI database [3]_.
 The file :code:`neuro_format.py` combines the data from multiple download folders into a single folder, consolidating the multiple zip files and recombining data from the same subject.